Ultraschall/ultraschall-3/CODE_OF_CONDUCT.md

 We apply the rules of the Berlin Code of Conduct <sup>[1](#berlin_coc)</sup>

-In addition, the following guidelines apply to all current and future Ultraschall participants.
+In addition, the following policies apply without exception to all current and future participants:

 ## Ultraschall Open Source Code of Conduct